-In many instances, the quality of disability services provided at a college can be an important factor in your decision-making process.
-We encourage students to plan their transition to college early, and we welcome the opportunity to meet with prospective students who are interested in applying to Moravian College.
+In many instances, the quality of disability services provided at a university can be an important factor in the decision-making process.
+The Accessibility Services Center (ASC) encourages students to plan their transition to the university early.
+We welcome the opportunity to meet with prospective students who are interested in applying to Moravian University.
 Below are some frequently asked questions to help answer the most common questions we answer.

 Is there a separate admissions procedure for students with disabilities?

-No, the application process and criteria are the same for all students applying to Moravian College.
-The Admissions staff does not take disabilities into consideration when reviewing a student's application materials.
+No, the application process and criteria are the same for all students applying to Moravian University.
+The Admissions staff does not consider disabilities when reviewing a student's application materials.

 I have been diagnosed with a disorder/condition.
 Will I automatically be granted accommodations?

-A diagnosis alone does not qualify you for accommodations.
-You must have documentation of the existence of a condition that substantially limits a major life activity.
+A diagnosis alone does not qualify a student for accommodations.
+In addition, the student must have documentation of the existence of a condition that substantially limits a major life activity.

 Should I send my disability documentation with my application?

-I have been admitted to Moravian.
-When do I register with the Accessibility Services Center?
+I have been admitted to Moravian University.
+When should I register with the Accessibility Services Center?

-To request services or accommodations, you need to complete our Intake Form and submit your supporting documentation.
+To request services or accommodations, students need to complete an Intake Form and submit their supporting documentation.